tinacms/tinacms/README.md

 This is a weekly process:

 - On Monday `master` is merged into `latest` which is then published to npm.
-- Hot fixes are cherry picked onto `latest` and the published.
+- Hot fixes are cherry picked onto `latest` and then published.
 - Prereleases are created off of `master` whenever they're needed.

 With this process: